-Computers for Charities started with a thought that refused to go away.
-That thought remains Vivid and stems back to life altering experiences gained in 1992 when assisting humanitarian aid distribution in war torn Bosnia.
-It provided a wake up call and appreciation of the preciousness of life which hangs by such a delicate thread.
+Computers for Charities was a thought that refused to go away and stems from a life altering experience gained in 1992.
+Then assisting with humanitarian aid distribution in war torn Bosnia.
+An experience providing a wake up call that time is short, unpredictable whilst appreciating the preciousness of life and those around us hanging by such a delicate thread.

-The thought crystallized and began a new hobby of computer repair in 1994.
-Initially operating from the confines of a cramped loft in a bungalow, it grew to sheds, garages, barns and today an established pioneering International organisation offering advice to governments, Charities, Churches and NGO’S alike worldwide.
+This bizarre thought crystallized, beginning a new hobby of computer repair in 1994.
+Initially operating from a cramped loft in a bungalow and growing into sheds, garages, barns and today an established pioneering International organisation offering advice to governments, Charities, Churches and NGO’S alike worldwide.

-It began with a simple concept and a simple solution to the practice of consigning millions of UK Computers too landfill each year.
+A simple concept and a simple solution then to the practice of consigning millions of UK Computers for landfill each year.
 A real waste when good can be gained through reuse.

-Back then CfC worked only with UK Charities and Voluntary organisations, providing support and advice with refurbished computer equipment.
-However over the intervening years CfC has adapted, grown and diversified wholly in response to invitation rather than seeking needy or good causes to assist, whilst also responding to the actual rather than perceived need of groups or organisations in a variety of ways.
+Originally CfC only supported UK Charities and Voluntary organisations with IT support and advice including refurbished computer equipment.
+However the intervening years have seen change and CfC has adapted, grown and diversified totally in response from invitation, rather than seeking needy or good causes to assist.
+Then responding to actual rather than perceived need of people, groups or organisations in a variety of ways.

 African Schools on Line our educational ICT program is one such example.
 The program described by The Department for International Development (DFID) “as a hands on, grass level approach organisation developing projects that have relevance and are one of the few that actually work”

-My professional background comes from Psychiatry not I.T and may appear mismatched; hence whilst some view CfC as a computer nirvana my personal ethos and Vision remains focused on People and empowerment, rating computers solely as tools.
+My professional background comes from Psychiatry not I.T and may appear mismatched; some may view CfC as a computer nirvana whereas my personal ethos and Vision remains focused on People and Empowerment, viewing computers solely as tools.

-Back in 1994 It was impossible to foresee that Computers for Charities would develop to this extent, what you see on this website.
-Which at the end of the day only represents a small part of a growing Vision that has thus far touched many continents and thousands of lives.
-Also it does not happen over night; it takes time, commitment, life changes and perseverance to stay the course.
+Back in 1994 It was impossible to foresee that Computers for Charities would develop to this extent, that you see on this website.
+Which at the end of the day only represents a small part of a growing Vision.
+A vision that has thus far touched continents and more importantly lives.
+This does not happen over night; it takes time, commitment, life changes and perseverance to stay the course.

 It is thanks to readers like you that major inroads have been achieved during our very short history.
 For me though frustration continues on a daily occurrence, so much need, limited resources and so much to do, plus time is short!
 Don’t waste it..
 Get on

 Please contact us here